 - Old and new tenants' security deposits

-Note: Even if the lease does not require the landlord's permission to sublet, it is to the tenants benefit to communicate and work things out with the landlord.
+Note: Even if the lease does not require the landlord's permission to sublet, it is to the tenants benefit to communicate with the landlord.

 Option C: The departing tenant sublets to the new tenant.
 The departing tenant remains on the lease and is liable for all lease obligations for the remainder of the lease term.
-Below are some examples of ways in which this option could look for the involved parties.
+Below are some examples of how this option could look for the involved parties.

 - The new tenant pays the deposit to the landlord and the landlord retains both deposits until the end of the lease term

-- The new tenant pays his/her deposit to the landlord and the landlord returns the deposit he/she has to the original tenant
+- The new tenant pays a deposit to the landlord and the landlord returns the deposit to the original tenant

 Option D: A hybrid or combination of the above options and/or other agreements that can be worked out among the parties (e.g... departing tenant subsidizes the new tenant's rent, the departing tenant pays a fee to the remaining tenants with the agreement that they will secure a new roommate, etc.).